-- Further restrictions apply if the applicants currently hold an SFI Award or are under review for another SFI Programme.
+- Further restrictions may apply if the applicants currently hold an SFI grant or are under review for another SFI Programme.
 Please see the call document for further details.

 Female candidates are strongly encouraged to apply, see below for further details.